tejaswini-cloud1/Ec2-load-balancer/README.md

  And leave the remaining fields as they are, click on the Create button, and patiently wait for a few minutes for the provisioning process to complete.
  Step 3: Test the Load Balancer
 After registering the instance, you can test the load balancer to ensure that it is working properly.
 Navigate to the load balancer’s DNS name in a web browser, and you should see your application running.
 If the load balancer is not working, you can troubleshoot any issues using the AWS Management Console.
+Conclusion:-
+Attaching load balancers to EC2 instances is a critical step in ensuring that your applications can handle high amounts of traffic.
+With this step-by-step guide, you should now be able to create and configure load balancers on AWS with ease.